ArmandPhilippot/coldark-zsh-theme/README.md

 | `coldark12`    | `#b800b8`   | ![#b800b8](https://placehold.it/20/b800b8/000000?text=+) | `#ea89ea`  | ![#ea89ea](https://placehold.it/20/ea89ea/000000?text=+) |
 | `coldark15`    | `#bf0100`   | ![#bf0100](https://placehold.it/20/bf0100/000000?text=+) | `#f57a73`  | ![#f57a73](https://placehold.it/20/f57a73/000000?text=+) |

 - **`coldark02`: Dark gray**
-  Used as foreground for Git indicators (if bold is bright checked).
+  Used as foreground for Git indicators.
-- **`coldark03`: Light gray**
-  Used as foreground for text (if bold is bright unchecked).
 - **`coldark06`: White**
-  Used as foreground for text (if bold is bright checked).
+  Used as foreground for text.
 - **`coldark07`: Black**
-  Used as foreground for Git indicators (if bold is bright unchecked).
+  Used as foreground for Git indicators.
 - **`coldark08`: Cyan**
   Used as background for Git unmerged.
 - **`coldark09`: Yellow**